yuval-beiser/algo-trading/AllCode.md

 then
 [IntrabarOrderGeneration = True] //trade intra-bar

+//close short position with trail (based on low prev) start moving after the first bar from entry

 {
-//close long position with trail start moving after small profit in the first bar from entry if marketposition = 1 //there is long position open and
-(close/entryprice-1)*100 >= smallbaseProfit
-then begin
-valuePercentTrail = ((entryprice * SmallTrailStop) /100);
-trailProfit = Highest(high , Barssinceentry);
-tmpTrailExit = trailProfit - valuePercentTrail;
+//reset crossind
-if tmpTrailExit <> trailExit then begin trailExit = tmpTrailExit;
+if marketposition = 0

-//sell  next bar at trailExit  stop;

-//print(text("Update trailExit to 1 ", trailExit  , marketposition, rtPosition ));

-//alert(text("Update trailExit to  ", trailExit  , marketposition, rtPosition ));

-//rtPosition =1;
+then
+begin
+crossind1 = False;
 end;

+//close on cross back
+if marketposition = 0
+then
+begin
+longStop = -9999999;
 end;

-if marketposition = 1 and close cross below trailExit and rtPosition =1 then begin sell  next bar at market;
-Alert(text(" model=RITMIC instrument=","NQ shares=",longbuyingPower ," type=SOLD LONG-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ON TRAIL 3",rtPosition, marketposition, trailExit  ));
+//reset crossind
+if marketposition = 0
+then
+begin
-rtPosition = 0;
+crossind2 = False;
 end;
 }

 //close long position with take profit after small profit if marketposition = 1 //there is long position open